jaebeom-kim/Metabuli-ICTV-challenge/corrected_submission/README.md

 metabuli build DBDIR library-files.txt TAXONOMY_DIR/ictv.accession2taxid --taxonomy-path TAXONOMY_DIR
 ```

-## Results with the new Metabuli database
+## Classification with the new Metabuli database
-I used the same classification command as in the previous submission to classify the merged query sequences.
+We used the same Metabuli version and classification command as in the previous submission to classify the query sequences.

 ## Comparison between the previous and new results
-When comparing old and new results with default parameters, 4606 sequences (7.7% of total) were classified differently.
+We compared the classification results obtained using the previous Metabuli database and the new one.
+Out of six different parameter sets tested, we focused on the default parameters for comparison.

-For those sequences, the average confidence scores of classifications were increased from 0.44 to 0.70, indicating that the new database improved the classification quality.
+With the new database, classification results of 4,606 sequences (7.7% of total) differed from those obtained with the previous database.
+For the changed results, the average confidence scores of classifications were increased from 0.44 to 0.70, indicating that the new database improved the classification quality.
 Moreover, 1,029 sequences changed from unclassified to classified, while only 145 sequences changed from classified to unclassified.